mlopsengr/asynchronous_data_loading/README.md

-# LOGIC BREAKDOWN
+# Logic Breakdown
-This explains the processes performed within the data_loading.py file withn the package folder.
+This explains the processes performed within the data_loading.py file withn the package folder in a high level.
+The code can be adapted for specific use cases.

 ## Cloud Database Simulation
 - `CLOUD_DB_ENDPOINTS`: A list of simulated cloud database endpoints.